SadiqueAbdullah/Dog_Classifier/README.md

 ## Problem Statement:

-Here we will be dealing with a image classification related to Dog breed identification.
+Here we will be building an image classifier related to Dog breed identification.
 Algorithm has to identify and classify the Dog and its breed through the image as an input.

 ## Metrics: